ENO-Based High-Order Data-Bounded and Constrained Positivity-Preserving Interpolation: Numerical Experiments

 \subsection{1D Example: Runge Function}

 Our first example uses the Runge \cite{doi:10.1080/00029890.1987.12000642} function, defined as follows:

-Approximating the Runge function via a standard global polynomial leads to large oscillations and negative values.
+Approximating the Runge function via a standard global polynomial using the set of points provided for the experiment leads to large oscillations and negative values.

 Tables \ref{tab:f1_PCHIP} and \ref{tab:f1_DBI_PPI} show $L^{2}$-errors and convergence rates when approximating the Runge function $f_{1}(x)$ using the uniform and LGL meshes.
-For the approximation in Table \ref{tab:f1_PCHIP}, we use the PCHIP, DBI, and PPI methods with a target polynomial degree $d=3$; whereas in Table \ref{tab:f1_DBI_PPI}, we use the DBI and PPI methods with the target polynomial degree varying from $d=1$ to $d=16$.

-The results in Table \ref{tab:f1_PCHIP} show that the DBI and PPI methods lead to smaller errors and larger convergence rates compared to PCHIP for $N_{i}$ larger than $17$ in both the uniform and LGL mesh examples.
-For $N_{i}=17$, the PCHIP approach leads to smaller errors.
+For the approximations in Table \ref{tab:f1_PCHIP}, we use the PCHIP, DBI, and PPI methods with a target polynomial degree $d=3$; whereas in Table \ref{tab:f1_DBI_PPI}, we use the DBI and PPI methods with the target polynomial degree varying from $d=1$ to $d=16$.
+The results in Table \ref{tab:f1_PCHIP} show that the DBI and PPI methods lead to smaller errors and larger convergence rates compared to PCHIP for $N$ larger than $17$ in both the uniform and LGL mesh examples.
+For $N=17$, the PCHIP approach leads to smaller errors.
 For higher polynomial degrees, the PPI method gives better results compared to the DBI and PCHIP, as demonstrated in Table \ref{tab:f1_DBI_PPI}.
 These results demonstrate that the PPI method is a suitable approach for interpolating data from one mesh to another when the underlying function is similar to the Runge function.
-For $N_{i}=17$ in this example, the higher order terms added when going from $\mathcal{P}_{8}$ to $\mathcal{P}_{16}$ increase the $L^{2}-$error norms.
-These results indicate that resolution for $N_{i}=17$ is not sufficient to see polynomial convergence when going from $\mathcal{P}_{8}$ to $\mathcal{P}_{16}$.
-The $L^{2}-$errors norms decrease with larger values of $N_{i}$.
+For $N=17$ in this example, the higher order terms added when going from $\mathcal{P}_{8}$ to $\mathcal{P}_{16}$ increase the $L^{2}-$error norms.
+These results indicate that resolution for $N=17$ is not sufficient to see polynomial convergence when going from $\mathcal{P}_{8}$ to $\mathcal{P}_{16}$.
+The $L^{2}-$errors norms decrease with larger values of $N$.

+Figure \ref{fig:runge_error} shows the errors found when approximating the Runge function $f_{1}(x)$ with PCHIP, DBI, and PPI.
+The top and bottom plots in Figure \ref{fig:runge_error} show the absolute errors when approximating the Runge example using $N=33$ and $N=129$ uniformly-spaced points, respectively.
+The target polynomial degree is set to $d=8$ for both the DBI and PPI methods and $\epsilon = 0.01$.
+The errors around the middle of the domain dominate the overall error.
+The relaxed nature of the PPI method allows for higher degree interpolants compared to the DBI and PCHIP which leads to better approximations, as shown in the bottom plots in Figure \ref{fig:runge_error}.